LenWinkler/url-shortener/README.md

 # url-shortener

 URL shortener built with Django Rest Framework.
 User provides a url and the api returns an alternate URL that will redirect to the original.
 I don't know how a URL shortener actually works so this was my attempt to reverse engineer the basic functionality of one.
+Note: If this was a production app, I'd obviously purchase a short domain name to use!

 ## There are two endpoints: